Post

 The Fly side of the deploy needs a container, and the container packs three categories of stuff with very different lifecycles:

 The reason for the split is the deploy round-trip.
-Anything baked into the image is replaced by the next fly deploy; anything in R2 (or Neon) is incremental — uploaded once, served forever.
+Anything baked into the image is replaced by the next fly deploy; anything in R2 (or Neon) is incremental, uploaded once and served forever.
 Baking the small data simplifies operations (one command rebuilds the world); baking the large data would inflate every push by 700 MB and break the “fast iterate, slow first deploy” rhythm the demo wants.

 The Dockerfile reads top to bottom: